WARNING - Narrow Screen!

 Letter from Alexander Nasmyth to William Buckland, 1838

-The letter addressed to "Dr. Buckland, Christ Church, Oxford", written in hand of, and sealed by, Alexander Nasmyth, dentist of Hanover Square, London.
-It was posted between November 25th and 28th 1839, charged 8d (eight Penny) and marked as "PAID" on November 29th.
-The black boxed handstamp says "NEW BO" is London postal marking indicating the letter was posted from New Bond Street's post office (only few minutes walking from the Hanover Square).
+The letter addressed to "Dr. Buckland, Christ Church, Oxford", written and sealed by Alexander Nasmyth, dentist of Hanover Square, London.
+It was posted between November 25th and 28th 1839, charged 8d (eight Pence) and marked as "PAID" on November 29th.
+The black boxed handstamp says, "NEW BO", a London postal marking indicating the letter was posted from New Bond Street's post office (only a few minutes walk from Hanover Square).

 Paid post mark of London The seal of Alexander Nasmyth

-"PAID" had stamps of London The seal of Alexander Nasmyth
+"PAID" hand stamps of London The seal of Alexander Nasmyth

 This is a pre-stamp era letter, posted two years before the introduction of the Penny Black (the world's first adhesive postage stamp issued in 1840).
 At that time, mail was usually paid by the recipient, and markings such as "Paid" and handstamps were applied by postal clerks to indicate handling and fees.